• Free shipping on all orders

 To properly administer your cat’s CBD oil, you need to know the concentration.
 CBD products are not regulated by the FDA, and some are not labeled, nor are there any quality controls in place to ensure the safety and purity of the oils.

 Try to find products that are as up-front as possible about their quality control process, but keep in mind CBD is still somewhat of a “buyer beware” marketplace.
-If you can find a holistic veterinarian that is comfortable discussing CBD with you, that’s probably your best option to find quality oil for your cat.
+If you can find a holistic veterinarian who is comfortable discussing CBD with you, that’s probably your best option to find quality oil for your cat.

 Is CBD Oil Safe for Cats?